kailash-manasarovar/statement/docs/timeline/2026/august.md

 - Hollywood actress lookalikes, TT student lookalikes, words, sly comments, he's a porn producer, ..
 - Constant prompts on Antonio definitely being in Israel - which we know is a lie; how he brought the ring with him, etc, I mean, just mayhem, constant, they *HAD* to make sure I kept believing the lie, I don't know why...
 - Perhaps they'd be concerned I might run off with the gypsies.
 Well, it sounds like a great idea to me right now I can tell you.
-- When I first mention the pinhole wound, I had men screaming *scribbles of Baal* at me outside David's tomb in French!, which was curious, and others furious with the Catholics, which I fully agree with...
-I went to mass for 15th August and felt like vomiting and left.
 - I showed the wound to the Wall (hoping they'd get it on film).. then as the other memories came steadily back there'd be less and less of this..
 - After I remembered Kathleen Love and wrote about her there was anger at the Wall: *Steve is OUT*, someone said.
 - And as it slowly, or quickly rather, came out day by day, and for the last few days of my stay, after the feeling I had had in my bed when I was devastated and realized the extent of it (bar Bali in May 2024, and Ruth, that was yet to come), there were only normal human beings at the Wall, and friends saying hi too.